NVO-Spring23/NVOcapstoneDocs/openstack-multi_tenants.md

 You are working in a cloud firm that has a single instance of an application running on OpenStack cloud platform.
 The firm is planning to add a functionality to the single running instance of the application that can autoscale/replicate itself to multiple instances whenever the compute capacity (eg. CPU cycles or memory) reaches a pre-defined threshold.
 Since you are familiar with the Python programming and REST API, you are being assigned a following task:

-1. Write a simple Python application that can ssh into the available “cirros” instance that was created in the above objective and extract the CPU utilization information.
+a.
+Write a simple Python application that can ssh into the available “cirros” instance that was created in the above objective and extract the CPU utilization information.
 [As an alternative, you may use ceilometer service for retrieving this telemetry data]

-1. If the CPU utilization exceeds a threshold value, for example 20%, spin up additional instances of cirros.
+b.
+If the CPU utilization exceeds a threshold value, for example 20%, spin up additional instances of cirros.
 The creation of cirros instances should be triggered whenever the compute capacity (eg. CPU utilization) exceeds a predefined threshold.
 In order to collect CPU utilization data, you’ll have to monitor its usage using appropriate commands.

-1. The Python application can use Nova REST API to create additional “Cirros” instances whenever the above condition occurs.
+c.
+The Python application can use Nova REST API to create additional “Cirros” instances whenever the above condition occurs.

-1. The auto scaling of the instances should be handled considering following requirements:
+d.
+The auto scaling of the instances should be handled considering following requirements:

 **Max scaling size: 4** (this value denotes the maximum number of instances that should be spun)